“PSHE is the curriculum for life” – PSHE association

-Our PSHE curriculum at Loose is delivered through the use of PSHE association which is an excellent scheme that ensures this sensitive topic is handled with care.
+Our PSHE curriculum at Loose is delivered through the use of the Kapow scheme of work, which is an excellent scheme that ensures this sensitive topic is handled with care.
 We ensure that lessons are delivered in a way that ensures children feel happy and comfortable with the discussions going on in their classrooms.

-PSHE education also gives children at Loose Primary the opportunity to learn about their and others mental health and wellbeing, and teaches some ways to manage our mental health and recognise poor mental health.
+PSHE education also gives children at Loose Primary the opportunity to learn about their and others' mental health and wellbeing, and teaches some ways to manage our mental health and recognise poor mental health.
 A growing body of research shows that pupils who are emotionally healthy do better at school.
 PSHE education helps children and young people to achieve their potential by supporting their wellbeing and tackling issues that can affect their ability to learn, such as anxiety and unhealthy relationships.
-Children are given the opportunity to recognise different feelings and discuss when we might feel them, with the aim to reduce all stigma around mental health, and allow the children to understand that everyone has mental health, and there are people who will support us when we need it.
+Children are given the opportunity to recognise different feelings and discuss when we might feel them, with the aim of reducing all the stigma around mental health, and allowing the children to understand that everyone has mental health, and there are people who will support us when we need it.